CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 9A - Solar Eclipses.md

 While rarer phenomena exist such as the [transit of other planets' moons across nebulae](https://en.wikipedia.org/wiki/Crab_Nebula#Transits_by_Solar_System_bodies) or the [occultation of planets by other planets](https://www.bogan.ca/astro/occultations/1737occl.htm), This section of the guide will detail the prediction and calculation of those four phenomena listed above.

 ## IX.
 Solar Eclipses
-This chapter will go into detail about solar eclipses.
+This chapter will go into detail about solar eclipses, and end with a brief explanation on transits of inner planets across the Sun and lunar occultations of plaents and stars.

 ### Condition for Eclipse
 A solar eclipse can only happen if the Moon and the Sun are in the sky in the same position, i.e. only when they are in conjunction, a.k.a. new Moon.
 Not all new moons result in a solar eclipse however, due to the inclination of the Moon's orbit to the Ecliptic.